jondgoodwin/conesite/README.md

 # Cone Playground
-This code enables the use of a web browser to create and run Cone programs, thereby avoiding the need to first install the [Cone compiler][cone].
+The playground enables the use of a web browser to create and run Cone programs, thereby avoiding the need to first install the [Cone compiler][cone].
 It also supports the generation of assembler output, LLVM IR, or Github-hosted code gists.

 The web front-end makes use of the [Ace High-Performance Code Editor for the Web][ace] for program editing.
 The other .html, .css, and .js files are adapted from the Pony playground, which in turn adapted them from an [earlier version of the Rust playground][rustplay].

+The server app portion makes use of Ruby Sinatra scripts run within Passenger/Rack.

 ## License